kspilario/kspilario.github.io/_pages/coding.md

 - *Honorable Mention Award* (2010) at the ACM-ICPC, Asia Regionals, held at Kuala Lumpur, Malaysia
 - *3rd Place* (2010) at the ACM-ICPC Nationals, Ateneo de Naga University, Naga City

 My experience in these programming contests became the biggest reason why I pursue computational research in chemical engineering today.
+Now, I solve problems by thinking in terms of algorithms.
+I believe that if an idea is clear to me, I can always code it.
+And I love it when the same elegant solution solves many seemingly unrelated problems at once!

 As a way of giving back, I occasionally help in preparing for the National Olympiad in Informatics, Philippines ([NOI.PH](https://noi.ph/)) and other national programming contests.

 ## Online Code Repositories